postylem/dotfiles-ARCHIVE/.github/README.md

+This file lives in `.github/README.md` so it will be displayed when viewing the repo on GitHub.

 # Using a (bare) git repo for dotfiles

 This is mostly following [Greg Owen's nice post](https://stegosaurusdormant.com/bare-git-repo/) explaining why and how to set up a bare git repo for dotfiles.
 See more detailed info there.